Alexzoofficial/Alexzo/replit.md

 I prefer iterative development, with a focus on clear and concise communication.
 Please ask before making major architectural changes or introducing new dependencies.
 I value detailed explanations when complex topics are discussed but prefer straightforward answers for routine tasks.
 Ensure all solutions are robust, scalable, and maintainable.

 ## System Architecture
 The application is built using Next.js 15.2.4 with TypeScript.
 UI components are developed with Radix UI and styled using Tailwind CSS, featuring custom theming for responsive design with dark/light modes.
 Firebase is the chosen backend, providing authentication via Google OAuth and utilizing Firestore as the NoSQL database for data storage.
-The system integrates Google Analytics for tracking and includes features like user authentication, blog functionality, contact forms, newsletter sign-ups, an API proxy gateway, and a user dashboard.
+The system integrates Google Analytics for tracking and includes features like user authentication, blog functionality, contact forms, newsletter sign-ups, and an API proxy gateway.
 All data persistence for forms, API keys, and custom API configurations is handled by Firebase Firestore.

 ### API Usage Policy
 The `/api/generate` endpoint is designed for unlimited requests with minimal database overhead: